ibm-cloud-docs/cloud-object-storage/libraries/java.md

     .build();
 ```

-For best performance in most scenarios, always make use of multiple sessions to minimize any overhead associated with instantiating an Aspera high-speed transfer. **If your network capacity is at least 1 Gbps you should use 10 sessions.**  Lower bandwidth networks should use two sessions.
+For best performance in most scenarios, always make use of multiple sessions to minimize any processing associated with instantiating an Aspera high-speed transfer. **If your network capacity is at least 1 Gbps you should use 10 sessions.**  Lower bandwidth networks should use two sessions.
 {:tip}

 *Key Values*